ibm-cloud-docs/account/acct-getstart-tutorial.md

 4. Click **Update**.

-After you enable MFA for your account, complete the following steps to set up a time-based one-time passcode (TOTP) with an authenticator app that you'll use the next time that you log in.
+After you enable MFA for your account, complete the following steps to set up a time-based one-time passcode (TOTP) with an authenticator app, such as {{site.data.keyword.IBM_notm}} Security Verify or Google Authenticator, that you'll use the next time you log in.
 All users in your account must also set up the one-time passcode at their next login.

 1. Log in with your IBMid and password.